In this lesson, we will walk you through forming a Professional LLC (PLLC) in New Hampshire. This is different from a regular New Hampshire LLC.

 When filing online, your Professional LLC will be approved in 3-7 business days.
 Your approval documents will be returned via email.
 You’ll receive a stamped and approved copy of your Certificate of Formation and a Certificate of Good Standing.

-Note: Filing times may take longer due to the current global situation and government delays.
+Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in New Hampshire.

 Note: The Operating Agreement link above is for regular LLCs.
 You can use this form as a guide, but we recommend working with a business attorney to make sure you include the necessary provisions and safety measures for your PLLC, such as a provision regarding malpractice insurance.